citispy/WeatherAppGlobalKinetic/README.md

 According to the requirements I received, one of the criteria used to assess the assignment is improvisation.
 I took this to mean that there is flexibility in the way I implement the app, and I'm allowed to add features that were not specifically requested.
 I will list the improvisations I have made but all except the first were requirements in my previous assignment.

 I have improvised in the following ways:
 - Used the city name in my API request instead of coordinates.
-I wasn't getting accurate information back when using coordinates
+I wasn't getting accurate information back when using coordinates.
 - Added the ability to view a 5-day forecast
 - Implemented PlacesAPI so that a user can set their location manually
 - Change the background colour depending on the weather type (cloudy, sunny, or rainy)